Dexter (comics)

 Dexter is a five-issue limited series comic book written by Jeff Lindsay, painted by Dalibor Talajic and published by Marvel Comics in 2013.
 It is based on Lindsay's popular Dexter novels.

 Publication history

 Marvel Comics announced the Dexter comics in November 2012.
-The series was penned by Jeff Lindsay, the creator of the original Dexter series, and illustrated by Dalibor Talajic.
-Talajic's previous collaborations with Marvel include work on Deadpool and Hit-Monkey.
+The series was penned by Jeff Lindsay, the creator of the original Dexter series, and illustrated by Dalibor Talajić.
+Talajić's previous collaborations with Marvel include work on Deadpool and Hit-Monkey.
 The first issue was scheduled to be released in February 2013, prior to Showtime's final season of Dexter.
 However, the comics were delayed for three months and finally released in June 2013.

 Plot

 A murder comes to the attention of Dexter and it is linked to a philanthropist group of Miami.
 Is that just a coincidence or are there any extended roots?
 On top of that, there are some unsettled accounts between the head of the group and Dexter in the past.